-Once travel is possible, it is important you maintain your own risk assessment when overseas, are aware of what to do in a critical incident and look after your safety and wellbeing.
+When travelling overseas, it is important you remain vigilant, know what to do in a critical incident and look after your safety and wellbeing.

 Safety and security

-1. It is important to stay up to date with the travel status of places you visit and you should also continue to monitor Global 24 and DFAT website for updates and travel advice.
+1. Stay up to date with the travel status of places you visit and continue to monitor Global 24 and DFAT website for updates and travel advice.

 2. On arrival you should register with your nearest government representative, your host university and remember to update your contact details on myUNSW up to date.

-3. Please also ensure your overseas contact and location details are kept up to date via Global 24.
+3. Ensure your overseas contact and location details are kept up to date via Global 24.
 You can use the app to let us know if you are travelling to a different location to your original travel plans, this includes all holiday travel.
 This ensures you receive any critical information for your location.

 4. In the event of an emergency or if you need immediate assistance please contact Global 24

 5. Don’t forget to practice good hand hygiene, wear masks as advised, follow local public health orders and monitor for any COVID-19 symptoms.
 If you are feeling unwell you should get tested.

 UNSW relies on advice from Global 24 and DFAT for travel related matters.
 If a warning is issued for the country you are in or UNSW deems it unsafe for you to stay, you must leave as soon as possible.

 In the event of a critical incident and/or your need immediate assistance, please contact Global 24 on +61 2 9312 5153 or via [email protected]